SmartBackpacker/core/README.md

 It contains the [PostgreSQL](https://www.postgresql.org/) setup scripts for the airline tables and the job to insert new airline's data.

+#### Common

+At the moment it just contains some utils for `cats.effect.IO`.

+#### Scraper

+It has all the wiki page parsers and scrapers, SQL scripts for table creation and all the jobs to insert parsed data into the DB.

 ## LICENSE

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project except in compliance with